-- 1. Children in public care at the time when preferences are expressed and who are still in public care at the time of their admission to school, and those who have been previously looked after, (see note (iv) below).
-This includes children who have been looked after pupils in other countries and then adopted. - 2.
-Having a sister who will be attending the school at the expected time of admission (see note (ii) below) - 3.
-Geographical, with priority given to those living nearest to the school (see notes (i) and (iii) below)
+1. Children in public care at the time when preferences are expressed and who are still in public care at the time of their admission to school, and those who have been previously looked after, (see note (iv) below).
+This includes children who have who to have been in state care outside of England but ceased to be so as a result of being adopted.

+2. Having a sister who will be attending the school at the expected time of admission (see note (ii) below)

+3. Geographical, with priority given to those living nearest to the school (see notes (i) and (iii) below)